Colors from the Earth: Violet Hematite

 Notes

 1. Long refers to the consistency of paint that displays tall peaks when a palette knife is pressed to its surface and lifted.
 Long paint is also described as “ropy” and refers to a stringy quality, like honey.
 Paint that behaves in this way is said to have long rheology.
-Short rheology refers to paint that exhibits a more buttery consistency, typical of most commercial oil paint.
-Rheology is the study of how substances flow, such as liquids and soft solids, that flow rather than deform elastically.
+Short rheology refers to paint with a more buttery consistency, which is typical of most commercial oil paint.
+Rheology studies how substances flow, such as liquids and soft solids, that flow rather than deform elastically.

 References